pyrocko/pyrocko/doc/tutorials/trace_handling.rst

 Resampling a trace
 --------------------------

-Example for downsampling a trace in a file to a sampling rate with :py:meth:`pyrocko.trace.Trace.downsample_to`.
+Example for downsampling a trace in a file to a sampling rate with :meth:`pyrocko.trace.Trace.downsample_to`.

 ::